itsraval/passwordManager/README.md

 # Password Generator
 This will generate a random strong password made by 16 characters.
-8 of thos will be alphabetic / symbol (ASCII 65:126) and the other 8 of thos will be numeric / symbol (ASCII 33:65).
+* 8 of thos will be alphabetic / symbol (ASCII 65:126)
+* 8 of thos will be numeric / symbol (ASCII 33:65)

 # Imported Libraries
 * java.io.File;